OpenGeoVis/PVGeo/docs/Getting-Started.md

+!!! info
+    If you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [issues page](https://github.com/banesullivan/ParaViewGeophysics/issues).

 ## A Brief Introduction to ParaView

 ParaView is an open-source platform that can visualize 2D, 3D, and 4D (time-varying) datasets.
 ParaView can process multiple very large data sets in parallel then later collect the results to yield a responsive graphics environment with which a user can interact.
 The better the processor and graphics hardware the machine or machines hosting the software, the faster and better ParaView will run.
 However, it can run quite well on a laptop with a standard graphics card such as a MacBook Pro.